dmenezesgabriel/docker-localstack-hello/docs/aws-ec2.md

 ## Pricing

+With Amazon EC2, you pay for only the compute time you use while your instances are running.
+You are billed only for the instances you launch, and only for as long as they are running.

+For some workloads (e.g. web servers), you can use Amazon EC2 Spot Instances to take advantage of unused EC2 capacity in the AWS cloud.
+Spot Instances are available at up to a 90% discount compared to On-Demand prices.

 ### On Demand

 On-Demand instances are ideal for short-term, irregular workloads that cannot be interrupted.
 No upfront payment or long-term commitment is required.
 You pay only for the hours that you use.